-Our convention for ordering indices is that the successive steps in a visitation sequence $j \to i \to k$ are generated by matrix multiplication from the left, $T{kj} = \sum T{ki}T{ij}$.
+Our convention for ordering indices is that the successive steps in a visitation sequence $j \rightarrow i \rightarrow k$ are generated by matrix multiplication from the left, T{ki} = $\sum T{ki}T{ij}$.
 Two graphs are isomorphic if one can be obtained from the other by relabeling links and nodes.
 As we are interested in recurrent (transitive, indecomposable) dynamics, we restrict our attention to irreducible or strongly connected graphs, i.e., graphs for which there is a path from any node to any other node.
-(In a connected graph one may reach node j from node k, but not node k from node j.)

-A transition graph compactly describes the ways in which the state space regions map into each other, accounts for finite memory effects in dynamics, and generates the totality of admissible trajectories as the set of all possible walks along its links.
-Construction of a good transition graph is, like combinatorics, unexplainable (check page 246).
-The only way to learn is by some diagrammatic gymnastics, so we recommend that you work your way through the examples, exercises in lieu of plethora of baffling definitions.
+A transition graph describes compactly the ways in which the state space regions map into each other, accounts for finite memory effects in dynamics, and generates the totality of admissible trajectories as the set of all possible walks along its links.

+Construction of a good transition graph is, like combinatorics, unexplainable.
+The only way to learn is by some diagrammatic gymnastics, so we work our way through a sequence of exercises in lieu of plethora of baffling definitions.